-“As the company's chief operating officer.
-I’m focused on making sure we create a sustainable business model.
-And like any senior leader at the company, I’m responsible for making sure we are building a culture that supports our mission and ideals.
+“As the company's chief operating officer, I’m focused on making sure we create a sustainable business model.
+Like any senior leader at the company, I’m responsible for making sure we are building a culture that supports our mission and ideals.
 Mandala helps us do both.

-The biggest blocker to both problem solving, and innovation, is being able to work together.
-And our capacity to work together is shaped significantly by how well we understand each other, and our lived experiences.
+The biggest blocker to both problem solving and innovation is being able to work together.
+Our capacity to work together is shaped significantly by how well we understand each other and our lived experiences.
 Mandala has helped me better connect with and understand people on my team, many of whom have very different perspectives and lived experiences.

 What makes Mandala special is that it’s given us very practical, easy-to-integrate tools that are informed by values that we hold.
 It has helped make us a stronger and better community that attracts and retains talent, and in doing so, it helps us create stronger and better business outcomes.” – Bruce Gottlieb, Chief Operating Officer